josefadamcik/josefadamcik.cz/_drafts/buiding-a-custom-keyboard-katana60.md

 ## My first keyboard

-After I lurked at the r/mk for some time a strong urge to build keyboard grew in me.
+After I lurked at the [r/mechanicalkeyboards][rmk] for some time a strong urge to build keyboard grew in me.
 In the end I chose design called Katana60 for several reasons:

-- It has nontraditional layout which aims to be a bit more ergonomic.
+- It has non-traditional layout which aims to be a bit more ergonomic.
 It is more appealing to me to build keyboard with layout that I cannot easily buy.
-- There are PCB and plate available to order from European eshop (candykeys).
+- There are PCB and plate available to order from [European eshop (candykeys)][katana60candy].
 The PCB has all components pre-soldered so it's a little bit less work.
 Not that much DIY, though.
 You need to solder only switches.
 - It's compatible with the most common cases for 60% keyboards therefore you can find really cheap ones.
 - It has a small gap in the middle where you can see a Japanese symbol for katana.
 That's cool.

-This keyboard is designed by RomainRonin, here is a thread on geekhack. (todo: link)
+This keyboard is designed by RominRonin, here [is a thread on geekhack][katana60].

 In the end I gathered the following parts:

 - PCB and Plate
 - 2 stabilizers - they are used to hold longer keys level when so you don't have to press them exactly in the middle.
 Katana60 has only two longer keys.
-- A super cheap plastic case from aliexpress
+- A super cheap plastic case from Aliexpress
-- Gateron Silent Black switches again from aliexpress
+- Gateron Silent Black switches again from Aliexpress
-- Key caps, super cheap from aliexpress too.
+- Key caps, super cheap from Aliexpress too.

+{% responsive_image path: images/katana60/IMG_20181201_135644.jpg alt: "Parts on a pile" figcaption: "Parts on a pile"  %}

 And that was it.
 Wait for parts to arrive, one evening of soldering and it's done.

 ## Layout

 There is official layout for Katana60 included in the QMK Firmware repository.
 There are actually three variants.
-You can also check latest version in RomanRomains (todo check nickname) fork.
-I played with the layout a lot and ended up with my variant which you can find here. (todo: links)
+You can also check latest version [in RominRonin's fork][layout_ronin].
+I played with the layout a lot and ended up with my variant which you can [find here][layout_repository].
 Goals for my layout are:

 1) I use Mac for work and Ubuntu at home.
 So I would like to to stay compatible with both systems.
 The main problem here is with modifiers.
 Firstly they tend to be ordered differently on Mac keyboards.
 Secondly the main modifier on mac is command (eq. to win/super on other keyboards).
 The same role is played by Ctrl on Windows and Linux.
 Most of IDE's or editors (Android Studio, VS Code, SublimeText) follow this habit.
 2) I use Colemak layout.
 But I would like to have ability to switch to qwerty.
 That would allow my girlfriend (or people in general) to use my keyboard to e.g. find music on spotify on my computer or something.
 3) I am heavy keyboard shortcut user, former Vim user.
 So I need layout to support my needs.

-TODO: my layout

 ## What's next